Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Related Work

 \section{Related Work}

 In recent years, a variety of deep learning methods have been proposed to enhance or replace molecular simulation.
 The work most closely related to ours is that of \citet{arts2023}, who employ an energy-based diffusion model for coarse‑grained systems.
-However, their approach fails to maintain consistency between sampling and simulation.
-Moreover, they mitigate some of the inconsistencies we describe by evaluating the diffusion model at larger timesteps $\t > 0$, which introduces additional noise and reduces structural fidelity.
-We compare against this model in \cref{sec:experiments} and show that evaluating at a different $t$ is not a suitable way to prevent this mismatch.
-Several works instead learn coarse‑grained force fields via a force‑matching objective \citep{husic2020coarse,kohler2023flow,charron2023navigating,durumeric2024learning}.
-Rather than training a model to represent the data distribution directly, these methods aim to approximate the target forces.
-However, these models typically require system-specific energy priors, which rely heavily on domain knowledge.
+However, their approach fails to maintain consistency between sampling and the learned score.
+They mitigate some of the inconsistencies we describe by evaluating the diffusion model at larger timesteps $\t > 0$, which introduces additional noise and reduces structural fidelity.
+We compare against this model in \cref{sec:experiments}. \cite{raja2025action} also use the score--force relation but for transition path sampling and could benefit from our approach to have more accurate forces. \cite{daigavane2025jamun} use the inherent noise of the diffusion process to converge to an equilibrium distribution faster, but they do not learn accurate scores either.
+Several works instead learn coarse‑grained force fields via a force‑matching objective \citep{husic2020coarse,kohler2023flow,charron2025navigating,durumeric2024learning}.
+Rather than training a model to represent the data distribution, these methods approximate the target forces.
+However, they typically need system-specific energy priors, relying heavily on domain knowledge.

-Other approaches bypass MD sampling entirely, generating Boltzmann distributed configurations either sequentially, by conditioning each sample on its predecessor \citep{dibak2021temperature, plainer2023transition, schreiner2023implicit, tamagnone2024coarse}, or completely independently \citep{noe2019boltzmann, wirnsberger2020targeted, kohler2020equivariant, midgley2022flow, klein2023equivariant,abdin2023pepflow, kim2024scalableNormFlows, wu2024reaction, schebek2024efficient, diez2024generation, tan2025scalable}.
+Other approaches bypass MD sampling entirely, generating Boltzmann-distributed configurations either sequentially, by conditioning each sample on its predecessor \citep{dibak2021temperature, plainer2023transition, schreiner2023implicit, tamagnone2024coarse}, or completely independently \citep{noe2019boltzmann, wirnsberger2020targeted, kohler2020equivariant, midgley2022flow, klein2023equivariant,abdin2023pepflow, kim2024scalableNormFlows, wu2024reaction, schebek2024efficient, diez2024generation, tan2025scalable}.
 These methods frequently leverage diffusion- or flow-based architectures.
 In the latter case, for all-atom systems with known energy functions, they can guarantee asymptotically unbiased sampling via reweighting or integration into an MCMC scheme.
-Although this is often a desirable property, extending it to larger systems remains challenging, as \gls{CG} is not possible.
+Although this is often a desirable property, extending it to larger systems remains challenging, as \gls{CG} is not directly possible.